YottaDB/YDBDoc/MessageRecovery/errors.rst

 LOWSPACECRE
 -------------------

-LOWSPACECRE, Disk space for database file xxxx is not enough for yyyy future extension. aaaa blocks are needed, only bbbb available.
+LOWSPACECRE, Disk space for database file xxxx is not enough for yyyy future extensions.  aaaa bbbb-byte blocks are needed, only zzzz available.

 MUPIP Warning: This indicates that the database file xxxx was created but it was found that the file system/volume does not have enough space for even yyyy future extensions.